 Dermablend started making makeup for patients recovering from scars and surgery.
 As a result, when they release a makeup, it has good pigmentation to it.
 And the Intense Powder Foundation not only offers medium to full coverage, but it also keeps oil under control for all-day wear.

-While someone with very dry skin wouldn’t benefit from a powdered foundation, a person with oily skin can enjoy this lightweight makeup without it looking caked-on or chalky.
+While someone with very dry skin wouldn’t benefit from a powdered foundation, other people can enjoy this lightweight makeup without it looking caked-on or chalky.
 It hides acne, freckles, and uneven skin color with no problem.
 And although it contains talc, it’s fragrance-free and non-comedogenic.

 Mineral Fusion’s Pressed Powder Foundation avoids all the no-no ingredients that irritate, like artificial dyes and fragrances, parabens, and talc.
 Instead, it contains minerals and botanical extracts like aloe, licorice, and cucumber to soothe skin.
-Plus, with Vitamin C, red tea, and Vitamin E, it fights the free radicals that cause signs of aging.
+Plus, with Vitamin C, red tea, and Vitamin E, it fights the free radicals that damage skin.

 COVERGIRL’s Clean Matte Liquid Foundation offers oil control for all-day wear.
 It won’t clog pores, and it’s unscented.
 The only downside is that there are only six colors available.

 13. L’Oréal Paris True Match Loose Powder Mineral Foundation